Jignesh30/codecept-aljazeera-practical/README.md

 ## Viewing Report

 ```
-Open new Command Prompt and execute command "allure server <path/to/output/directory>"
+Open new Command Prompt and execute command "allure serve <path/to/output/directory>"
-For eg. allure server output/
+For eg. allure serve output/
 ```